hongtaoh/hupyter/README.md

 ## How to use `hupyter.py`

 Copy the `hupyter.py` file and paste it to the root folder of your Hugo project.
-Then, at the root directory of your hugo project
+Then, at the root directory of your hugo project, run

 ```bash
 python hupyter.py notebook_directory post_direction
 ```

-An example:
+For example, if you have a folder called `notebooks` at the root directory of your Hugo project:

 ```bash
 python hupyter.py notebooks/2022-08-24-hierarchical-clustering.ipynb en/blog
 ```

+Please refer to [my Hugo project structure](https://github.com/hongtaoh/hongtaoh.github.io) to contextualize the command: